AnumQ/react-router/README.md

-# React router - made from scratch
+# React Router - A custom react router written in pure react (no external libraries)

-This project demonstrates a simple navigation router that navigates between pages in react.
+This project demonstrates a navigation router that navigates between pages in react.
 Simple version of react-router npm package.

 ## To run the app: